eramirez1905/test1/IMAGES.rst

   docker build .

-This builds the production image in version 3.7 with default extras from 1.10.12 tag and constraints taken from constraints-1-10-12 branch in GitHub.
+This builds the production image in version 3.7 with default extras from 1.10.12 tag and constraints taken from constraints-1-10-12 branch in Github.

 .. code-block:: bash